Co-Chair: CASSANDRA AGREDO, LMSW, Executive Director, Xavier Mission

 GARY DAVIS, Founder and CEO, ES Foods

 Gary founded ES Foods — a school meals and summer meals food provider — in 1998, and helped launch the Got Breakfast campaign, which aims to increase the number of children who receive school breakfasts.

-JOEL LITVIN, Former President, National Basketball Association (Retired)
+JOEL LITVIN, JD, Former President, National Basketball Association (Retired)

-ROBYN NEFF, VP Associate General Counsel, Goldman Sachs
+ROBYN NEFF, JD, VP Associate General Counsel, Goldman Sachs

 Daniel is the principal of Gabai Strategic Advisors, a strategic advisory and consulting firm that works with non-profit organizations and socially responsible and social impact businesses and their leaders.
 Previously, Daniel was Vice President at DRG Search, an executive search and consulting firm; Chief Professional Officer of Hadassah International Medical Relief Association; and Director of Community Relations & Program Services at the Food Bank for New York City.
 He was awarded the Ralph I. Goldman Fellowship at the NGO American Joint Distribution Committee (JDC), serving resident field assignments in Argentina, Cuba, Israel and the former Soviet Union and spent a decade teaching graduate courses in Public Policy with a focus on food, hunger and agriculture policy at NYU’s School of Culture, Education & Human Development.
 He has a BA from the University of Pittsburgh and a MPA from Columbia University SIPA.
 He is a past Board Chair of Hunger Free America.